DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 ## Jenkins

 Jenkins is used for Continuous Integration pipelines in FCP.
-Developers will need a `.dtz` account to access Jenkins.
+Developers will need a `@dtz.local` account to access Jenkins.

+[Jenkins](https://jenkins-ffc.azure.defra.cloud/) is hosted on an Azure Virtual Machine and can be accessed on the Defra network or via OpenVPN.

 A request should be raised in ServiceNow for CCoE to provide access to Jenkins.